NASA conducts the first long-term biological experiment with living organisms in space

 NASA is preparing to carry out the first long-term biological experiment in deep space, where it is scheduled to launch the “CubeSat”, which are missions each dedicated to carrying out a purpose in space.

 One of these missions is the “BioSentinel” assigned to perform this experiment.
-Before it goes into space, the machine will carry microorganisms, in the form of yeast, to fill critical gaps in knowledge about health risks in space caused by space radiation.
+Before it goes into space, the machine will carry microorganisms, in the form of yeast, to fill critical gaps in knowledge regarding health risks in space caused by space radiation.

 The microorganisms that make up yeast contain cells with biological mechanisms similar to those of humans, and the experiment is done by leaving them in space for six to twelve months in an atmosphere of zero gravity.